Central Bureau of Investigation: Special Police Establishment

-The founding director of the CBI was D. P. Kohli, who held the office from 1 April 1963 to 31 May 1968.
-Before this, Kohli was Inspector-general of police for the Special Police Establishment from 1955 to 1963 and held law-enforcement positions in Madhya Bharat (as chief of police), Uttar Pradesh and local central-government offices.
-For distinguished service, Kohli was awarded the Padma Bhushan in 1967.
-Kohli saw in the Special Police Establishment the potential to growing into a National Investigative Agency.
-He nurtured the organisation during his long career as inspector general and director and laid the foundation on which the agency grew.

 CBI directors

 Organisation

-The CBI is headed by a Director, an IPS officer with a rank of Director General of Police.
-The director is selected by a high-profile committee constituted under The Delhi Special Police Establishment (DSPE) Act, 1946 as amended through The Lokpal and Lokayuktas Act, 2013, and has a two-year term (can be extended for another three years).
-Other ranks in the CBI which may be staffed by the IRS (Indian Revenue Service) officer and the IPS are Special Director, Additional Director, Joint Director, Deputy Inspector General of Police, Senior Superintendent of Police, Superintendent of Police, Additional Superintendent of Police, Deputy Superintendent of Police.
-Inspector, Sub-Inspector, Assistant Sub-Inspector, Head constable, Constable which are recruited through SSC or through deputation from Police, Income Tax Department and Customs Department.
+The CBI is headed by a Director, an IPS officer with a rank of Director general of police.
+The current director of CBI is Praveen Sood, who was the former DG and IGP of Karnataka state police.
+The director is selected by a high-profile committee constituted under The Delhi Special Police Establishment (DSPE) Act, 1946 as amended through The Lokpal and Lokayuktas Act, 2013, and has a two-year term which can be extended for another three years.

-Constitutional status
+Unconstitutional status

-Gauhati High Court had given a verdict on 6 November 2013, that CBI is unconstitutional and does not hold a legal status.
-However, the Supreme Court of India stayed this verdict when challenged by the central government and next hearing on this is fixed on 6 December 2013.
-Some legal experts believe that the ultimate solution for Indian government is to formulate a law for CBI as sooner or later the Supreme Court may hold the constitution of CBI unconstitutional.
-As of 2021, CBI is not a statutory body, and it's not a constitutional body.
+Gauhati High Court had given a verdict on 6 November 2013 that CBI is unconstitutional and does not hold a legal status.
+However, the Supreme Court of India stayed this verdict when challenged by the central government and the next hearing on this is fixed on 6 December 2013.
 It continues to derive its powers from Delhi Special Police Establishment Act, 1946.

 Demand for greater autonomy

 Demanding independent investigations, the CBI said that although it deferred to the government's authority in non-corruption cases, the agency felt that sufficient financial and administrative powers were required by the director (including a minimum three-year tenure to ensure "functional autonomy").
 "As such, it is necessary that the director, CBI, should be vested with ex-officio powers of the Secretary to the Government of India, reporting directly to the minister, without having to go through the DoPT", the agency said, adding that financial powers were not enough and it wanted a separate budget allocation.
-Some form of autonomy has been granted by the Supreme Court of India to CBI when it held that CBI can prosecute senior bureaucrats without central government's permission.
-Indian Supreme Court also held that Section 6A of DSPE Act is unconstitutional.